-Since sinful behavior and sinful thoughts are driven by unrestrained physical desire, it is important for a person to be able maintain control over such desire at all times.
+Since sinful behavior and sinful thoughts may be driven by unrestrained physical desire, it is important for a person to be able maintain control over such desire at all times.
 A wise person feels a sense of gratification when he has succeeded in overcoming desire.
 He is relieved at having avoided temptation.

 However, a fool cherishes desire because of the temporary pleasure that it gives him.
 Therefore, he hates the idea of suppressing desire because he does not want to forego the gratification he thinks it will bring him.

 The yetzer hatov (good inclination) is associated with intelligence and appears only after the child attains maturity.
 From that point on the individual should actively manage physical desire and try to restrict it to those situations in life when it serves a valid purpose.
 This is not easy and requires a great deal of focused effort because of the inherent sweetness of the exerience of physical pleasure.

 יט = תַּאֲוָה נִהְיָה תֶּעֱרַב לְנָפֶשׁ וְתוֹעֲבַת כְּסִילִים סוּר מֵרָע

-but for fools it is an abomination to turn away from an evil [desire].
+but for fools it is an abomination to turn away from an evil desire.

 This proverb speaks of how a person’s spiritual self is gratified through suppression of physical desire.
 This is contrasted with the attitude of the fool who is disappointed when his desire is weakened.
 He thinks of his loss of desire as a hateful phenomenon because he forgets the pain it can cause him.